sindrekjr/AdventOfCodeBase/README.md

 * `[1, 3, "5..9", 15]` - runs day 1, 3, 5, 6, 7, 8, 9, and 15.
 * `0` - runs all days

-Will default to current day if left unspecified, and an event is actively running.
+Will default to current day if left unspecified and an event is actively running.
 Otherwise will default to `0`

 ### Code
 Write your code solutions to advent of code within the appropriate day classes in the Solutions folder, and run the project.
 From the command line you may do as follows.